-If they start sufficiently far apart to avoid merger before collapse, their remnant binaries will take many millions of times the age of the universe to merge.
+If they start sufficiently far apart to avoid merger before collapse into black holes, their remnant binaries will take many millions of times longer than the age of the Universe to merge.
 In either case, no gravitational-wave sources would exist today.

 \textbf{The problem is already there at birth.} In fact, for reasonable models of wind-driven mass loss and mass loss during supernovae, even the initial stellar radii at the start of the main sequence are too large to fit into a binary that could merge within the age of the Universe just through gravitational-wave emission.
 The black `Roche Lobe' curve in \autoref{fig:Rmax} shows the maximum size that a star could have in order to fit into a circular, merging equal-mass binary (see \autoref{fig:periapsis}).
 This size is smaller than the zero-age main sequence radius for all stellar masses shown in the figure: the separation problem thus exists even without accounting for the exacerbating factors of stellar expansion or binary widening through mass loss.